skoolkid/skoolkit/_sources/diy.txt

   $ skool2html.py examples/manic_miner.ref

-This time there should be no warnings printed, and the disassembly should sport a game logo image, and contain images of the caverns and the guardians that populate them.
+Now the disassembly will sport a game logo image, and contain images of the caverns and the guardians that populate them.

 See :ref:`refFiles` for more information on how to use a `ref` file to configure and customise a disassembly.